veeto

 Key Takeaways

-• Requires data centers to report water usage estimates when applying for new or renewed business licenses.
+• Requires data centers to report water usage estimates and annual consumption to obtain or renew business licenses.

-• Requires state agencies to develop water conservation guidelines for data centers by January 2028.
+• Mandates state agencies to develop water conservation guidelines for data centers by January 2028.

 Get Involved